programminghistorian/jekyll/lessons/creating-network-diagrams-from-historical-sources.md

 {% include figure.html caption="Figure 17: Timeline. isualization of Time Steps." src="../images/during/image12.png" %}

 **15. Node size.** Palladio lets you size your nodes based on actor attributes.
 Note that this does not make sense for the sample data given that numerical values represent categories.
-Node sizes can however be useful if you were to represent the sum of a person’s acts of help, which in this case would correspond to his or her [*Out-Degree*](http://en.wikipedia.org/wiki/Directed_graph#Indegree_and_outdegree).
+Node sizes can however be useful if you were to represent the sum of a person’s acts of help, which in this case would correspond to his or her [*Out-Degree*](http://en.wikipedia.org/wiki/Directed_graph#Indegree_and_outdegree), the number of outgoing relations for a node.

 **16. Export your visualizations.** Palladio lets you export your network as .svg files, a vector-based image format.
 Use your browser of choice to open them.

 **17. Lists, Maps and Galleries.** You will have noticed that Palladio has a variety of additional visualization formats: Lists, Maps, and Galleries.
 All of which are as intuitive and well-designed as the Graph section.
 Galleries let you specify certain attributes of your actors and present them in a card-view.
 By adding latitude/longitude values to your actor attributes you will get an instant sense of where your network happens.
 Take a look at their own sample files to explore this.

-The added value of this kind of network visualizations
+The added value of network visualizations
 ------------------------------------------------------

 Careful extraction of network data from text is time consuming and exhausting since it requires full concentration at every step along the way.
 I regularly asked myself whether it was worth it--and in the end whether or not I could have made the same observations without the support of network visualizations.
 The answer is yes, I might have come to the same main conclusions without coding all this data and yes, it was worth it.
 Entering the relational data soon becomes fast and painless in the process of close reading.